Merzasphor/MWSE/docs/source/lua/api/tes3/addItem.rst

     Default: ``true``.
 If false, the up/down sound for the item won't be played.

 limit (`boolean`_)
-    Default: ``false``.
     If false, items can be placed into containers that shouldn't normally be allowed.
 This includes organic containers, and containers that are full.

 updateGUI (`boolean`_)
     Default: ``true``.
 If false, the function won't manually resync the player's GUI state.
 This can result in some optimizations, though `tes3ui.forcePlayerInventoryUpdate()` must manually be called after all inventory updates are finished.